Nuitka/Nuitka/Developer_Manual.rst

   in itself, and will generate less optimal code.
 This also asks for warnings, and makes the build fail if there are any.

+* ``python_debug``

+  Compile and link against Python debug mode, which does assertions and extra checks, to identify errors, mostly related to reference counting.
+May make the build fail, if no debug build library of CPython is available.
+On Windows it typically is not installed.

 * ``optimize_mode``

   Optimization mode, enable as much as currently possible.
 This refers to